Mohamed0thman/nagwa-quiz-app/README.md

 #### Requirements

-    - endpoints( result) require student score as number by %
+    - result endpoint require student's score as number by %

 ## Error Handling

-- all point when data is invalid will return errors with status 422 and message
+-  when data is invalid will return errors with status 422 and message

 ## Available Scripts